jhan-dev/artificialIntelligence/README.md

 ![Alt text](images/ai.JPG)

 - Artificial Intelligence
 Artificial intelligence describes machines that exercise capabilities usually associated with human intelligence.
 Current research in AI focuses on learning, reasoning, problem solving, perceiving, and understanding human language.
-You’ll learn more in the next course about how advances in AI will help make us all smarter, communicate, solve problems for society, and change the way we work.

 - Machine Learning
 Machine learning, or ML, uses algorithms to learn from data.
 Given an input of data, ML can perform statistical analysis to determine an output.
 As with every kind of computing, the more data the machine is given (assuming that this data is valid), the more accurate is its output.
 ML uses human-like capabilities such as analysis, self-training, observation, and experience to learn without being explicitly programmed!